 Biotechnology Heritage Award

-The Chemical Heritage Foundation (CHF) and the Biotechnology Industry Organization (BIO) selected George Rosenkranz as the winner of the 2013 Biotechnology Heritage Award.
-The award was presented during BIO’s annual international convention, which was held in Chicago, April 22-25, 2013.
+The Chemical Heritage Foundation (CHF) and the Biotechnology Industry Organization (BIO) selected Robert Langer as the winner of the 2014 Biotechnology Heritage Award.
+The award will be presented during BIO’s annual international convention, which will be held in San Diego, June 23–26, 2014.

 About the Biotechnology Heritage Award